Supply chain integrity

 These are independent signals.
 A package can have risk_state: "none" (no CVEs) but supply_chain.compromised: true (malicious publish).
 Always check both before deploying.

-See also Response Field Reference, CI/CD Integration, Account & Portal (for scoped keys), and the Python SDK (SupplyChainSignal on RiskResult).
+See also Response Field Reference, CI/CD Integration, Account & Portal (for scoped keys), the Python SDK, and the JavaScript SDK (SupplyChainSignal on RiskResult).